MortezaMardani/Neural-PGD/README.md

 --starting_batch 0

-Datasets
+# Datasets

-We use the datasets available at the mridata.org provided by a joint collaboration between Stanford & UC Berkeley
+We use the MRI datasets available at the https://www.mridata.org provided by a joint collaboration between Stanford & UC Berkeley.
+It includes a 20 3D Knee images that have a high resoltuion of 192x320x256.
+192 2D axial slices are collected from all patients to form the training and test datasets.

-1) the